 St. Luke's Sports Residency collaborates with other high profile residencies and fellowships in the Sports Inter-Residency Case Conference Series, which allows our current resident an opportunity to present nationally to an audience, including Duke, Ohio State, West Point, Cleveland Clinic, the Hospital for Special Surgery, and more.

 Applicants must be licensed in the state of Idaho prior to the date of admission into the program.
 No applicant shall be under any state licensure board disciplinary process or have had their license revoked from any state.
 Residents must possess one of the following prior to performing on field event coverage, which will begin the first week of the program:

-Applicants will be notified of acceptance within 2 weeks of completion of all onsite interviews.
+Applicants will be notified of acceptance on the first Monday in March, the common offer date for all residencies.
 Acceptance letters will include a proposed pay rate, full list of benefits, and other items related to employment.